- The George Washington University Law School, J.D., 1990, with Honors

 Herb is a member of the American Bar Association, the American Bar Association Forum on Franchising, the Ohio State Bar Association and the Columbus Bar Association.

-Mr. Hedden has spoken at the International Franchise Association’s Annual Legal Symposia on disclosure compliance programs as well as payment and non-payment in franchise relationships and at the Ohio State Bar Association's primary CLE programs on franchise law in 2012 and 2013.
+Herb has spoken at the International Franchise Association’s Annual Legal Symposia on franchise law subjects and at the Ohio State Bar Association's primary CLE programs on franchise law in 2011, 2013 and 2015.

 Herb received his J.D. with honors from The George Washington University Law School, his M.P.P. from Harvard University’s John F. Kennedy School of Government and his B.S. from the University of North Carolina, Chapel Hill, where he was named to the Phi Beta Kappa, Beta Gamma Sigma and Phi Eta Sigma honorary societies.

 Professional and Community Activities